earthly/website/blog/_posts/2022-10-04-build-real-time-comm-app.md

 Both the `event_message` and `text_message` are added to the chat log.
 If the type of the message is `event_message`, you check if the value of the status key passed from the backend is `Left` and remove the user from the list of group members else if the value of the status key is `Join` , you add the user to the list of group members.

-#### Reviewing the flow
+#### Reviewing the Flow

 When a member of a group opens the group:
 The client arrives at the `grouppage` via an HTTP request , and the server calls the `GroupChatView` view which retrieves the chat and event messages for the group chat and renders them in the `groupchat` template.
  In the template, The client instantiates an instance of the websocket API which sends a `Handshake` request to the server via the websocket URL.
 The server calls the consumer associated with the URL which accepts the Handshake and the connection is established While accepting the Handshake, the instance of the consumer is added to a channel group that is identified by the chat group uuid.

 When a user sends a message to the group:
-The message is sent from the client via the `chatsSocket.send` to the `chatSocket` endpoint The `receive` method of the consumer class associated with the the endpoint receives the message.
+The message is sent from the client via the `chatsSocket.send` to the `chatSocket` endpoint The `receive` method of the consumer class associated with the endpoint receives the message.
 The message is broadcasted to every `GroupConsumer` class instance in the same channel group via the `group_send` method of the `channel_layers`.
 This is received by the `text_message` message method of each `GroupConsumer` class since `text_message` was specified as the message type.
 The text message is sent to each client via the `send` method in the `text_message` method The message is received in the client by the `onmessage` event handler.
 The chat log is then updated with the message